We are responsible for conducting scientific investigations that are demonstrably focused on the national interest."

-The atlas illustrates the value of seafloor mapping and oceanographic measurements offshore of the San Francisco Bay area, where the environmental and ecological concerns of the Gulf of the Farallones National Marine Sanctuary must be reconciled with the human, economic, and industrial demands of a major urban population center.
+The atlas illustrates the value of seafloor mapping and oceanographic measurements offshore of the San Francisco Bay area, where the environmental and ecological concerns of the Greater Farallones National Marine Sanctuary must be reconciled with the human, economic, and industrial demands of a major urban population center.

 Concerns about possible environmental damage to the world's oceans were expressed over 30 years ago.

 The oceans are increasingly used as a source of inorganic resources, food, recreation, and as a repository for waste products.

 With recent improvements in mapping and monitoring technology, the effects of the stress humans place on marine ecosystems are beginning to be understood by scientists and other users of marine information.

 To assure that human activities do not interfere with or preclude other activities, policy makers must have the best scientific information possible to guide them in making wise choices concerning the use of the marine environment for the long-term good.

 The USGS formed cooperative partnerships with other federal agencies to ensure the most efficient collection of marine geoscience data to address societal issues in the Gulf of the Farallones region of central California.

 This scientific information, to be most effective, must be communicated in a timely way to scientists, the public, and those charged with management decisions concerning multiple use of offshore areas.